survivejs/react-book/manuscript/implementing_kanban/01_react_and_flux.md

 }
 ```

 To make the text show up, refresh the browser.
-In addition to the text, you should see `Uncaught TypeError: Cannot read property 'listen' of undefined` at the console.
-This is because *connect-alt* expects some store and actions to exist.
-This is something we can fix next as we implement a store and actions for our application.
+You should see the text that we connected to `App` now.

 ## Conclusion